 The current modules are;

-All information we receive from you will be treated confidentially and will be encrypted and stored on a secure server hosted by the Centre for Comparative Genomics at Murdoch University in Perth, Western Australia.
-The Rare Disease Registry Framework incorporates several levels of security to protect against data loss and unauthorised access to registry information.
+All information we receive from you will be treated confidentially and will be encrypted and stored on a secure server hosted by the QUT Office of eResearch.
+The Trial Ready Registry Framework incorporates several levels of security to protect against data loss and unauthorised access to registry information.

 Any registry data disseminated to the public domain will be aggregated and de-identified, as patient names, dates of birth and other information which could potentially lead to the identification of participants will be removed from analysis and replaced with a unique identification number.
 Names and other potentially identifiable information will be linked to these unique identification numbers in a separate file stored on a secure computer terminal, on a separate database to any health data at the university.
 This process ensures that all data is potentially “re-identifiable” should the need occur.